m4ttsch/omscs-notes-notes/computer-networks/routing.md

 MED allows an advertising AS to explicitly specify that it wants a neighboring AS to carry traffic on its own backbone network rather than dumping the traffic at the nearest egress and forcing the advertising neighbor to carry the traffic.

-MEDs are typically not used in conventional business relationships, but would be used in the case where AS 1 doesn’t want AS 2 free-riding on the backbone network of AS 1.
+MEDs are typically not used in conventional business relationships, but would be used in the case where AS 1 doesn't want AS 2 free-riding on the backbone network of AS 1.

-This mechanism is sometimes used when a transit provider peers with a content provider, and the transit provider doesn’t want the content provider essentially getting free transit through it.
+This mechanism is sometimes used when a transit provider peers with a content provider, and the transit provider doesn't want the content provider essentially getting free transit through it.

 In the absence of MED, a router inside AS 2 will learn multiple routes to destination `d` via multiple egress points, and would simply pick the next hop with the lowest IGP path cost.